WhoIsJack/DySTrack/README.md

 - Get your feature branch up to date with any changes that have happened on the main branch: `git checkout main`, `git pull`, `git checkout <feature_branch_name>`, `git merge main` (+if there are merge conflicts, resolve them and commit the result)
 - Ensure that `isort`, `black`, and `pytest` have been run, and that everything is clean and ready to go
 - `git push` the final product
-- On GitHub, create a pull request and then wait for Jonas to check it and - if everything's good - to merge it into main
+- On GitHub, create a pull request.
+This will automatically trigger a GitHub Actions workflow to check if isort, black, and pytest all come up green.
+If this fails, the output from that automated test can be used for debugging.
+Once the checks all pass, wait for Jonas to review the pull request and (if everything's good) to merge it into main
 - Once the merge is complete, you can delete the feature branch locally with `git branch -d <feature_branch_name>` and on GitHub with `git push -d origin <feature_branch_name>`
 - "I feel a profound sense of pride and accomplishment!"